 Is It Here Yet?

 Yes.
-Asian giant hornets have been verified in Blaine and Bellingham as of February 2020.
+Northern giant hornets have been verified in Blaine and Bellingham as of February 2020.

 Why Should I Care?